ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 We will compare ASP.NET and Node.js for backend programming.

+### Comparing Apples to Oranges

+To compare two distinct concepts we need an aim.
+We can compare apples to oranges only if we know the aim, .e.g. our aim may be to figure out which fruit is less harmful for nutrition of small children, which is better for public speakers (produces less harm to the throat) and so on.
+Purpose described as 'backend programming' is very broad, within it there are tasks which are better suited for Node.js as well as there are such for ASP.NET.
+In this report we will narrow down our comparison to:

+1. Support for asynchronous programming.
+2. Robustness of the languages.
+3. Simplicity of the code and deployment.

+TODO: review.

 ### What is ASP.NET?

 ASP.NET  is a web application framework by Microsoft.